basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Operations.md

 client_tx_kbps | A snapshot of the client (site) sent kilobits/second taken once a minute.
 The past 8 snapshots are stored in this list.
-Newest snapshots appear on the left side of the list elections_elected | If the replication leader node becomes unresponsive or unavailable, a new leader node in the cluster will be elected elections_leader_changed | The number of times a Riak node has surrendered leadership objects_dropped_no_clients | If the real-time replication work queue is full and there aren't any clients to receive objects, then objects will be dropped from the queue.
-These objects will be synchronized during a full synchronization objects_dropped_no_leader | If a client (site) cannot connect to a leader, objects will be dropped during real-time replication objects_forwarded | The number of Riak objects forwarded to the leader the participate in replication. *Please note that this value will only be accurate on a non-leader node.* objects_sent | The number of objects sent via real-time replication server_bytes_recv | The total number of bytes the server (listener) has received server_bytes_sent | The total number of bytes the server (listener) has sent server_connect_errors | The number of listener to site connection errors server_connects | The number of times the listener connects to the client site server_fullsyncs | The number of full-synchronizations that have occurred since the server was started server_rx_kbps | A snapshot of the server (listener) received kilobits/second taken once a minute.
+Newest snapshots appear on the left side of the list elections_elected | If the replication leader node becomes unresponsive or unavailable, a new leader node in the cluster will be elected elections_leader_changed | The number of times a Riak node has surrendered leadership objects_dropped_no_clients | If the realtime replication work queue is full and there aren't any clients to receive objects, then objects will be dropped from the queue.
+These objects will be synchronized during a full synchronization objects_dropped_no_leader | If a client (site) cannot connect to a leader, objects will be dropped during realtime replication objects_forwarded | The number of Riak objects forwarded to the leader the participate in replication. *Please note that this value will only be accurate on a non-leader node.* objects_sent | The number of objects sent via realtime replication server_bytes_recv | The total number of bytes the server (listener) has received server_bytes_sent | The total number of bytes the server (listener) has sent server_connect_errors | The number of listener to site connection errors server_connects | The number of times the listener connects to the client site server_fullsyncs | The number of fullsync operations that have occurred since the server was started server_rx_kbps | A snapshot of the server (listener) received kilobits/second taken once a minute.
 The past 8 snapshots are stored in this list.
 Newest snapshots appear on the left side of the list server_tx_kbps | A snapshot of the server (listener) sent kilobits/second taken once a minute.
 The past 8 snapshots are stored in this list.
 Newest snapshots appear on the left side of the list leader | Which node is the current leader of the cluster